 2. Black-Capped Chickadees

-Chickadees are common visitors at bird feeding stations across the north-central portion of North America.
+Black-Capped Chickadees are common visitors at bird feeding stations across north-central North America.
 Watch for them to snag a safflower seed to cache in a nearby tree for later.
 It’s fun!

 Related Content: 5 Tips to Attract Chickadees to Your Bird Feeder